cjules0609/VegasAfterglow/README.md

 cfg.medium = "wind"        # Ambient medium: "wind", "ISM" (Interstellar Medium) or "user" (user-defined) cfg.jet = "powerlaw"       # Jet structure: "powerlaw", "gaussian", "tophat" or "user" (user-defined)

 # Optional: Advanced grid settings.
+Default (24, 24, 24) is optimized to converge for most cases.
 # cfg.phi_num = 24         # Number of grid points in phi direction
 # cfg.theta_num = 24       # Number of grid points in theta direction
 # cfg.t_num = 24           # Number of time grid points
 ```

-**Why Configure These Properties?**
-- **Source properties:** These parameters define the observer's relation to the source and are typically known from independent measurements
-- **Physical model configuration:** These define the fundamental model choices that aren't fitted but instead represent different physical scenarios
-- **Grid settings:** Control the numerical precision of the calculations (advanced users).
-Default is (24, 24, 24).
-VegasAfterglow is optimized to converge with this grid resolution for most cases.

-These settings affect how the model is calculated but are not varied during the MCMC process, allowing you to focus on exploring the most relevant physical parameters.
+These settings affect how the model is calculated but are not varied during the MCMC process.
 </details>

 <details>
-<summary><b>3.
-Defining Parameters</b> <i>(click to expand/collapse)</i></summary>
+<summary><b>2.
+Defining Parameters and Running MCMC</b> <i>(click to expand/collapse)</i></summary>
 <br>

 The `ParamDef` class is used to define the parameters for MCMC exploration.
 Each parameter requires a name, initial value, prior range, and sampling scale: